barsoom/go_to_param/README.md

 # GoToParam

-Small set of Rails "go_to" redirection parameter utilities, e.g. to catch a desired path and redirect to it after logging in.
+Small set of Rails "go_to" redirection parameter utilities.

+E.g. to catch a desired path and redirect to it after logging in.

 ## Usage